-We’re Leslie and Laura Camacho - you may remember us from the Marriage Startup podcast (episodes 1-65).
-We’ve expanded our horizons in the Glimmering podcast to help ourselves - and others - to think and talk about The Big Stuff.
+We’re Leslie and Laura Camacho.
+We created the Glimmering podcast to help ourselves - and others - to think and talk about The Big Stuff.
 Join us as we learn out loud together on subjects ranging from marriage and mental health to politics and parenting.
 We’re committed to help each other love deeply, grow successfully, and live justly.

 Article | October 19th, 2018

 By Laura Camacho